Projective Integration Methods in the Runge-Kutta Framework and the Extension to Adaptivity in Time: Introduction

-Particularly difficult test cases include a scale separation with fast and slow modes present in the solution $u$ \cite{Hairer2013}.
-Even though the slow modes might be most interesting, e.g., in fluid dynamics \cite{Lafitte2016}, the existing fast modes need to be resolved in a stable way.
+Particularly difficult test cases include a scale separation with fast and slow modes present in the solution $u$, occurring in many physical applications \cite{Amrita2022,Hairer2013,Koellermeier2021}.
+This is the case if the eigenvalues of the right-hand side derivative $\frac{\partial f}{\partial u}$ are given by two clusters around $0$ and $-\frac{1}{\epsilon}$.
+Even though the slow modes (represented by the modes clustered around $0$) might be most interesting, e.g., in fluid dynamics \cite{Amrita2022,Koellermeier2021,Lafitte2016}, the existing fast modes (represented by the modes clustered around $-\frac{1}{\epsilon}$) need to be resolved in a stable way.
 Explicit time stepping methods thus result in a severe time step constraint for stable integration of the fast modes.
 Implicit time stepping methods require a possibly expensive non-linear solver.

 Runge-Kutta (RK) methods are well-known methods for the solution of ODEs.
 Standard explicit RK methods are not suitable to solve stiff ODEs, due to the time step constraint.
 Modified RK methods like Implicit-Explicit (IMEX) RK methods, are used if the right hand side function of the ODE can be split into a stiff and a non-stiff term, which can be solved separately in an efficient way \cite{Pareschi2005}.
 A similar splitting is necessary to use Multirate Runge-Kutta (MRK) methods \cite{Gunther2016}.
 Exponential Runge-Kutta (ERK) methods can be applied for stiff ODEs but have difficulties with scale separation \cite{Hochbruck2020}.